Accessibility in the Pyle Center

 This is a fragrance-free event.
 For the health and safety of facilitators and participants, please come fragrance-free to this event.
 That means not having any scented products on your body, hair, or clothes.

 If you are able, please take a moment to wash off any scented products in the restroom.
 The Pyle Center restrooms are equipped with fragrance-free soap.
-Our maker space and other hands-on workshops include VOC-free products.
+Our art workshops include VOC-free products.

 PHYSICAL ACCESS